pxrgat/PargatBookStoreW23/PargatBookStore/README.txt

  Start the work on project again

- Create a new Class innto the Repository Folder as CoverTypeRepository edit the CoverTypeRepository as peer instructions
+ Create a new Class into the Repository Folder as CoverTypeRepository edit the CoverTypeRepository as per instructions

  create a new interface into the IRepository folder as ICoverTypeRepository